Locations:

 A note from Cleveland Clinic

-When you’re having chest pain, it’s not the time to be indecisive.
-Get medical help right away.
+The chest pain is back and you’re not sure what to do.
+Skip the guesswork and get medical help right away.
 Unstable angina is a warning that you could be having a heart attack before long.
 Follow your provider’s orders for making changes in your lifestyle and keep taking your medicines.
-Teaching your family what to watch for and when to call 911 for you can give you some peace of mind.
+Teaching your family what to watch for and when to call 911 can give you some peace of mind.

 Medically Reviewed